Remembering John Christopher Knowles (1938-2018)

 John was born in England on December 20, 1938.
 He came to Philadelphia from Nottingham to study at the University of Pennsylvania with the architect, Louis I. Kahn, who became both a friend and mentor.

-Temple’s architecture program, which is now part of the Tyler School of Art at Temple University, was founded under John at the recommendation of Kahn and the Philadelphia Chapter of the American Institute of Architects.
+Temple’s architecture program, which is now part of the Tyler School of Art and Architecture at Temple University, was founded under John at the recommendation of Kahn and the Philadelphia Chapter of the American Institute of Architects.
 At the time Drexel and Penn housed the only architecture degree programs in Philadelphia.
 The Temple program was seen as a way to diversify the profession.
 Beginning in 1971, John transformed architectural technology classes that were part of the College of Engineering curriculum into a four-year degree and a fully accredited five-year Bachelor of Architecture professional degree.
 He oversaw the Architecture Program’s first move from a Paul Cret-designed office building on North Broad Street into its own classroom and studio spaces at 12th and Norris Streets.

 By his personality, professionalism and close acquaintance with some of the most important teachers and practitioners of the mid-20th century, John set the very highest goals for the new program, guided by his conviction that architecture was the “mother of all the arts.”
 Temple Architecture were taught to design spaces that elevated the experiences of life’s activities, whether for a chapel for a marriage ceremony, or for a mere intimate nook for two people to enjoy breakfast, or to the urban scale of crowds milling.
 He truly believed that architecture enriched the meaning of life.